"Where are my car keys? I just had them! I just had them!"

 "I'm tired!" she yelled over her shoulder.
 And that was the end of the visit.

-Evelyn was my Sunday School teacher once, many years before.
+Evelyn was a Sunday School teacher once, many years before.
 She was an older lady who lived alone in a tiny, beat-up trailer right behind our church.
 At first, I just lumped her in with the rest of the gaggle of my mother's friends who were, in truth, a bunch of gossipy old biddies.
 Evelyn seemed nice enough, but I didn't pay her much attention till she asked me about the play I was in.

 "Our Town!
 Why, that's one of my all-time favorites!
 I was Mrs. Webb during my run, but that was a long time ago, Starlet."